-certain challenges, both in maintaining early confidentiality and in long-term openness, timing of this merger happened to coincide with the implementation of COVID-19 social balance, merging during a pandemic would be no one's recommended course of action, and internal communication was the clearest casualty.
+The Trellis merger entailed communication with over 300 staff.
+That scale presents certain challenges, both in maintaining early confidentiality and in long-term openness, participation, and minimizing anxiety.
+But to immeasurably compound the challenge, the timing of this merger happened to coincide with the implementation of COVID-19 social distancing measures and the consequent rapid deceleration of the Canadian economy.
+On balance, merging during a pandemic would be no one's recommended course of action, and internal communication was the clearest casualty.

 Early on, it was critical to sequence the rolling out of the announcement carefully.
-The very small initially.
+The circle of people, bound by nondisclosure, who had to keep the merger confidential was very small initially.
 Managers were informed one week before the all-staff video email announcement, which in turn was about an hour before the public announcement.
 While it was undoubtedly a shock for most staff to hear the news on the same day as the public, that reality is that in any large team, you can expect that there will be some who are either upset or excited enough with the news to leak it out.
-Due to the pandemic, the announcements alienating for some.
+Due to the pandemic, the announcements were of course all virtual, the impersonal nature of which made the initial news all the more alienating for some.